Omkar02/Multi-Val-Compression/README.md

 # Multi-Val-Compression
 Hard to pull!
-But was done with ease..
+But was done with grace..